Setup

 keytool -import -alias certificateAliasName -file "full path to\example.cer" -keystore "MID_Server\agent\jre\lib\security\cacerts"

-• -alias – a meaningful name for your certificate alias.
+• -alias — A meaningful name for the certificate alias.

-• -file – the path of the exported .cer certificate from the browser.
+• -file — The path of the exported .cer certificate.

-6. (Optional) List all the certificates and check your alias name:
+6. (Optional) List all certificates and verify the alias name:

 Step 3: Locate and Extract the Setup Utility